huynphgtr/ChitChat/README.md

-# ChitChat App - Expected Directory Structure
+# ChitChat App - Directory Structure

 This repository contains the expected directory structure for the ChitChat application project built with C# and .NET 8.